Gary Schwitzer has specialized in health care journalism since 1973 in his career in radio, television, interactive multimedia and web publishing.

 - contributed to the site’s podcasts

 The project is now in a quiet state, after grant funding expired at the end of 2018.
 In the project’s first year, it was honored with several journalism industry awards – the Mirror Award, honoring those who “hold a mirror to their own industry for the public’s benefit,” and the Knight-Batten Award for Innovations in Journalism.
 His blog – which is embedded within HealthNewsReview.org – was voted 2009 Best Medical Blog in competition hosted by Medgadget.com.

 In 2013, Schwitzer was named to an Adjunct Associate Professor appointment from the University of Minnesota School of Public Health.

 From 2001-2010, he was on the faculty of the School of Journalism and Mass Communication at the University of Minnesota, teaching health journalism and media ethics, and earning tenure in 2007.
 He left that position to devote fulltime to HealthNewsReview.org.

 In 2000, he was the founding Editor-In-Chief of the MayoClinic.com consumer health web site.

 During the 1990’s, Gary produced groundbreaking shared decision-making videos for the Foundation for Informed Medical Decision Making based at Dartmouth College in Hanover, New Hampshire.

-He worked for four years at the National Office of the American Heart Association in Dallas.
+In the ’80s, he worked for four years at the National Office of the American Heart Association in Dallas.